BBK-PiJ-2016-22/third-lecture/readme.txt

-This repository contains the exercises from Programming in Java - day one
+This repository contains the exercises from Programming in Java - day two